Guide

 A guide to writing NHS award entries

-12 May 2023
+12 May 2024

-• creating an advantage, and warning signs for when not to enter.
+• creating an advantage, and warning signs for when not to enter

 Many NHS teams are keen to enter awards.
 Even being shortlisted is a great boost for staff morale and patient confidence.
 But as a time-consuming and expensive activity, focusing on the right awards to enter and ensuring your submission has winning potential is crucial.
-NHS Employers has teamed up with expert awards consultancy Awards Writers to produce this comprehensive guide containing all you need to know to maximise your chances of success.
+NHS Employers has teamed up with expert awards consultancy Awards Writers to produce this comprehensive guide, detailing all you need to know to maximise your chances of success.

-Before you start, here are some key points to consider
+Before you start, key points to consider

 • Any awards entries you produce should fit within the context of your organisational strategy.